yanshuchang/Data_CRL_COFC/README.md

 v) Training parameters for this work.

-If readers have further questions on this paper and PEC design, do not hesitate to contact me via ycyan@connect.hku.hk for a discussion.
+If readers have further questions or ideas about this paper and its possible extension, please email me at ycyan@connect.hku.hk to discuss them.